Hammond65/Advance-Intelligent-Painter/README.md

 ## Copyright

-Copyright preserve by The Hong Kong Polytechnic University and Saint Francis University
+Copyright preserve by The Hong Kong Polytechnic University and Saint Francis University.